devonpmack/react-pokedex-workshop/README.md

 </details>

-Now we have a really basic Pokedex!
+Now we have a really basic Pokédex!
 We can click on different Pokemon to see their type.

 ## Using the PokeAPI

 What if we don't want to manually input the type of every Pokemon?
 To do this, we can use a publically available API (Application Programming Interface) called [PokeAPI](https://pokeapi.co/).
-We can ask this API for information about any pokemon programmatically!
+We can ask this API for information about any Pokemon  programmatically!
 This will save us a lot of time so we don't have to input the information every single Pokemon.
-In addition, the PokeAPI gets updated constantly when they add or change pokemon, so we don't have to worry about maintaining our data.
+In addition, the PokeAPI gets updated constantly when they add or change Pokemon , so we don't have to worry about maintaining our data.

 PokeAPI is a "RESTful" api which means we can retrieve information through HTTP get requests.
 Javascript will make this very easy for us.

-On their [website](https://pokeapi.co/) you can see an example with the pokemon "Ditto".
+On their [website](https://pokeapi.co/) you can see an example with the Pokemon "Ditto".
 As you can see the information for ditto is JSON format at this URL: https://pokeapi.co/api/v2/pokemon/ditto.
 This info is hard to read without formatting it, I recommend the extension [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) for Chrome or to use Firefox which automatically formats the JSON.

-In this JSON we have access to all kinds of information about the pokemon.
-For example we can get the types, abilities, and even the pokemon sprites (pictures).
+In this JSON we have access to all kinds of information about the Pokemon .
+For example we can get the types, abilities, and even the Pokemon sprites (pictures).

 Once we start using an API the code gets a bit trickier since we have to fetch information.
 Let's start by removing our database, since we are going to use PokeAPI as our database from now on.